-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers who travelling as a couple or solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Romania that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Romania or our other tours.

 Romania is located in south-eastern Europe, partially on the Balkan peninsula.
 It borders the Black Sea to the east, Ukraine to the north, Moldova to the north-east, Bulgaria to the south, Serbia to the south-west and Hungary to the north-west.

 The name Romania is derived from the Romanian Român, which in turn is derived from the Latin Romanus.
 Romanians believe that they are the descendants of ancient Romans who conquered southern Transylvania under the Emperor Trajan in 105 CE.
 The Romans withdrew under Aurelian in 271, but many Roman settlers had intermarried with the local Dacian people, creating a new nation.
 This Latin-speaking Daco-Roman culture survived both folk migrations of Slavic peoples, and the rule of a succession of outside empires.

 Today, this Roman heritage is at the core of Romanian cultural and national identity.
 Most prominently, the Romanian language is a Romance language descended from Latin, more closely related to French, Italian, and Spanish than to the Slavic languages that surround it.